| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 subjects would be excluded and then treated with either new medications

 or therapeutic medication depending on each psychiatrist judgment.
+Clinical efficacy

 of risperidone and haloperidol in each patient was assessed every